HabrielStark/AirSync-Lite/SECURITY.md

 # Security Policy

 ## Disclosure
-- Сообщайте о найденных уязвимостях на security@airsync-lite.io
+- Report any vulnerabilities found to security@airsync-lite.io
-- Не публикуйте информацию до фикса
+- Do not publish information until they are fixed

-## Поддерживаемые версии
+## Supported Versions
-- master/main — активная
+- master/main — active

-## Проверки
+## Checks
 - npm audit
 - trivy
-- SAST в CI
+- SAST in CI